One of the most commonly seen questions in cloth nappy community forums seems to be around wash routines.

 - If it's an overnight nappy give any absorbent part of the nappy a really good handwash to rinse out as much urine as possible and squeeze as much water out after.

-- If you're not washing immediately, put the nappies back in a well ventilated laundry basket.
+- If you're not washing immediately, put the nappies back in a well-ventilated laundry basket after the pre-wash.

 - When you are ready do a wash on a normal cycle (or longer cycle if you find it works better for you) (<60 degrees).
 It is best to have the washing machine about 2/3rds full.
 Adding smaller items is best (e.g. children's clothing, dishtowels etc.).
 Bulking the wash is important to allow for efficient agitation in the wash to help clean the nappies properly.

-- Hand to dry or if weather dictates you can pop the inserts (shells/covers not usually recommended) into the dryer on a low heat setting.
+- Hang to dry or if weather dictates you can pop the inserts (shells/covers not usually recommended) into the dryer on a low heat setting.

 That's it... you're ready to prep your nappies for their next round on the bum.